fossasia/eventyay-talk/doc/api/index.rst

 API documentation
 =================

-pretalx has a REST-style API.
+eventyay has a REST-style API.
 This API is not yet considered stable, so the API may change between releases.
 We will document API changes in our :ref:`changelog`.